 - Tap on a section to open a list of the associated documents.

 - Tap on any note, media, or document to see additional details.

-- The gear icon in the upper left corner gives you control over what you want to see… only items that were added to this particular work order… or all items associated with the customer.
+- The gear icon in the upper left corner gives you control over what you want to see… only items that someone added to this particular work order… or all items associated with the customer.